Alexander Robinson, FAAR

 BA Studio Arts & Computer Science, Swarthmore College; MLA, Harvard GSD

 His most recent book, The Spoils of Dust: Reinventing the Lake that Made Los Angeles (AR+D, 2018) is a history, analysis, and design proposal for City of Los Angeles’ attempt to redeem Owens Lake—a lake desiccated by the Los Angeles Aqueduct—without refilling it.
-His previous book, Living Systems: Innovative Materials and Technologies for Landscape Architecture (Birkhäuser, 2007) is a bests-selling treatise on landscapes as material performance systems.
+It was reviewed in the science journal, Nature and in Los Angeles Review of Books.
+His previous book, Living Systems: Innovative Materials and Technologies for Landscape Architecture (Birkhäuser, 2007) is a best-selling treatise on landscapes as material performance systems.
 His upcoming book focuses on active urban infrastructure as open space.

 - 535Landscape Construction Performance ApproachesLandscape Construction Performance ApproachesDevelop tools and knowledge to expand the performative boundaries of landscape architecture beyond common typologies.
 Topics range from ecological infrastructure to design with weather patterns.
 A systematic approach to case studies, landscape technologies, and field trips seeds the knowledge base and representational methods necessary to design and build these complex landscape performances.